hsmalley/velvet-chains-ttrpg/src/content/docs/documents/appendix-consent-as-energy.md

 ---
-title: "Philosophical Appendix: Consent as Energy"
+title: "🔮 Philosophical Appendix — Consent as Energy ✨⛓️🔥"
 description: "A treatise on the metaphysics of the Luminous Oath and the ethical physics of the Ebonverse."
-entryType: document
+entryType: appendix
 id: "appendix-consent-as-energy"
 arc: "The Luminous Oath"
 safeword: fiction
+publish: true
 tags:
   - philosophy
+  - document
   - ethics
   - luminous-oath
   - voidlight
 ---

-# 🔮 Philosophical Appendix — Consent as Energy ✨⛓️🔥

-*"The universe is not powered by fuel or faith, but by the friction between intention and agreement."*
+> *"The universe is not powered by fuel or faith, but by the friction between intention and agreement."*

 ---